-Degesch America, Inc. 153 Triangle Drive P. O. Box 116 Weyers Cave, VA 24486 USA Telephone: 540-234-9281/1-800-330-2525 Internet: www.degeschamerica.com E-Mail: degesch@degeschamerica.com
+Degesch America, Inc. 153 Triangle Drive P. O. Box 116 Weyers Cave, VA 24486 USA

+Telephone: 540-234-9281/1-800-330-2525

+Internet: www.degeschamerica.com E-Mail: degesch@degeschamerica.com

-12.1.4 At least two persons, a licensed/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licensed/certified applicator, must be present during fumigation of structures when entry into the structure for application of the fumigant is required.
+12.1.4 At least two persons, a licensed/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licensed/certified applicator must be present during fumigation of structures when entry into the structure for application of the fumigant is required.

-Appropriate respiratory protection, as outlined in Section 6, RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of unreacted product and while monitoring hydrogen phosphide levels during fumigation and aeration periods.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm, must be worn.
+Appropriate respiratory protection, as outlined in Section 6, RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of incompletely reacted Prepac Ropes and while monitoring hydrogen phosphide gas levels during fumigation and aeration periods.
 The licensed/certified applicator must maintain visual and/or voice contact with all fumigation workers during the application of the fumigants.

 Large scale fumigations may require the posting of watchmen to prevent entry into the site under fumigation and the fumigation zone.
 Refer to Provincial pesticide regulations.